 The bank identifier code, branch code and account number together make up the Basic Bank Account Number (BBAN) that is used to identify your specific bank account when you make an international bank transfer.

 The IBAN format is the same across countries, although the length of the alphanumeric characters vary for each country.
 Here is an example of what a UK IBAN looks like:

 You can find your IBAN on your bank statements or in your banking app if you use online banking.
 If you’re having trouble finding your IBAN, you can call up your bank or use an IBAN checker or IBAN calculator.

 The IBAN system is most commonly used by countries in the eurozone although some countries outside of the eurozone do use IBANs, including the United Arab Emirates (UAE), Israel and Ukraine (to name a few).
 You can see a full list of countries that participate in the IBAN system in the IBAN registry, which is published by SWIFT.

 Other countries use their own systems for making domestic and international transfers.
 For example, US banks use ABA routing numbers for domestic transfers and SWIFT codes for international transfers.
-If your bank account is based in a country that does not participate in the IBAN system, you will only use an IBAN when sending money to an overseas bank account that does participate in the IBAN system.
+If your country does not participate in the IBAN system, you will only use an IBAN when sending money to an overseas bank account that does participate in the IBAN system.

 Is it safe to share your IBAN number?

 Yes, it is safe to share your IBAN number with third parties.
 In fact, if you have an IBAN, you will need to share it in order to be paid by a business or individual with an overseas bank account.
 IBAN numbers can only be used by third parties to transfer money into your account, not to take money out of it, so you need not be concerned about sharing these details.

 The account details you should be wary of sharing are your CVV, credit or debit card expiry date and the 16-digit number printed across your card.
 These details can be used to take money out of your account and should only be shared with trusted vendors when making secure payments.